ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: step}
 {: ui}

-For guidance about settings that you can modify when creating topics, see [topic configuration](/docs/EventStreams?topic=EventStreams-kafka_java_api).
+For guidance about the settings that you can modify when creating topics, see [topic configuration](/docs/EventStreams?topic=EventStreams-kafka_java_api).

 1. From your newly provisioned instance in the [**Catalog**](https://cloud.ibm.com/catalog/event-streams){: external}, navigate to **Topics** from the menu on the left.
 2. Click the **Create topic** button and an enter a topic name.
 Click **Next**.
 Topic names are restricted to a maximum of 100 characters.